 Presented: Fall meeting, annual

-The award consists of a scroll, a $1,000 prize and complimentary meeting registration.
+The award consists of a scroll, a US $1,000 prize and complimentary meeting registration.
 The recipient is expected to present a lecture on her or his research work at one of the Electrodeposition Division symposia at the designate meeting when the award is presented.